 We can discern plenty of valuable information about a customer from this data, based on what they do and when they do it.
 That data, however, doesn’t answer the question of why they do it, and how we can design more effective solutions to their problems through our clients’ websites, products and services.
 We need more context.
 User research helps to provide that context.

-User research helps us to understand how other people live their lives, so that we can respond more effectively to their needs with informed and inspired design solutions.
-User research also helps us to avoid our own biases, because we frequently have to create design solutions for people who aren’t like us.
+This helps us to understand how other people live their lives, so that we can respond more effectively to their needs with informed and inspired design solutions.
+It also helps us to avoid our own biases, because we frequently have to create design solutions for people who aren’t like us.

 So, how does one do user research?
 Let me share with you a process we use at Frog to plan and conduct user research.
 It’s called the “research learning spiral.”
 The spiral was created by Erin Sanders, one of our senior interaction designers and design researchers.
 It has five distinct steps, which you go through when gathering information from people to fill a gap in your knowledge.